Boumlik-Brahim/Inception/README.md

 3. **`COPY`**:

     The COPY instruction in a Dockerfile is used to copy files from the host machine to the container's file system.
-    The COPY instruction in a Dockerfile is used to copy files from the host machine to the container's file system.
     The general syntax for the COPY instruction is: `COPY <src> <dest>` src is the path of the file or directory on the host machine, and dest is the path in the container where the files will be copied to.
     It's important to note that the COPY instruction only copies files during the build process, it does not provide an ongoing synchronization between the host and the container.
 If you need to update the files in the container, you need to rebuild the image and relaunch the container.

     Also, COPY instruction is less performant than ADD instruction, it can't extract archives or access remote URLs.
 If you need to copy an archive or a remote URL, use ADD instruction instead.